Friday, November 30, 2007

 First, I happened upon Hillary's dig on Obie and his claim that living abroad when he was a kid has helped prepare him to make foreign policy decisions.
 "Voters will have to judge if living in a foreign country at the age of 10 prepares one to face the big, complex international challenges the next president will face," said the Missus.

+Of all the inane lightweight revelations offered by Obama this may be the most outlandish.
+He really needs to learn to shut up for another election cycle or two.
 "Probably the strongest experience I have in foreign relations is the fact I spent four years overseas when I was a child in Southeast Asia," Obie said on Monday.
 Using the same logic, "Nailed a Canadian chick..." would look good on an application to the State Dept.

-"I think we need a president with more experience than that, someone the rest of the world knows, looks up to and has confidence in."
+Mrs. Clinton followed up her remark by saying, "I think we need a president with more experience than that, someone the rest of the world knows, looks up to and has confidence in."
 Then she stopped talking and didn't suggest anyone so that wasn't any help at all.

 I do believe that it's time for her ladyship to stop acting like a grizzled veteran.
 She's been a carpetbagging senator for seven years, one of which was spent ignoring her duties and running for president.
 Prior to that, her greatest political experience consisted of not having sex for eight years with the then president.
 The question is whether her "domestic non-relations" trump Obama's "foreign relations".
 I think they cancel each other out.